When Group Loops are useful and how to best manage them

 Some programs run in unique ways that make Group Loops especially useful.
 An example is a program that has a small group of designated mentors for all the mentees that join the program.

-This particular program has their 15 mentors in a Group Loop.
-They do this to make sure mentor can support each other in mentoring their mentees, share their experiences and resources with each other, and sometimes even refer mentees to each other if they feel that one of their colleagues is a better fit.
+This particular program has a small number of mentors in a Group Loop.
+They do this to make sure mentors can support each other in mentoring their mentees, share their experiences and resources, and sometimes even refer mentees to each other if they feel that one of their colleagues is a better fit.
 Of course, this would not work for everyone, especially if you have a large number of mentors.

 Advice from our Customer Success Team